thefuriousengineer/Empirical-Research/README.md

 9. Step7: the model denoting the comparison between As-Observed and As-Requried (Closed) practice
 10. JB61834_Step8: the model denoting the comparision between As-Required (Open) and As-Required (Closed) practice.

 JB61834 also took part in the empirical research to create As-Observed models.
 This was facilitated by carrying out an interview with two representatives of their organisation.
-One of these interviews is transcribed in the SJ84999 Interview Transcrip_redacted file.
+One of these interviews is transcribed in the SJ84999 Interview Transcript_redacted file.